 Clarkes Hotel Shimla

 The Oberoi Clarkes is a charming hotel situated on the main promenade in Shimla.
-This heritage hotel is one of the oldest hotels in Shimla and is known for its architecture dating from the colonial era.
+This heritage hotel is one of the oldest hotels in Shimla and is known for its architecture that dates back to the colonial era.
+The rooms are reminiscent of British style with elegant furnishings and many providing views of the surrounding mountains.
+The Dining Hall is the perfect spot to enjoy a wide variety of Indian, Continental and Chinese cuisine while soaking up the vistas.
+There's also an open terrace and 18th century bar onsite.

 Hotel Willow Banks Shimla

-The Willow Banks is a colonial style hotel with every room having its own private balcony.
-As well as the gym and pool, the hotel has a steam room and sauna, jacuzzi and Ayurvedic massage available.
+The Willow Banks is a colonial-style hotel established in 1871 with each room boasting its own private balcony.
+As well as the gym and pool, the hotel has a steam room and sauna, jacuzzi and Ayurvedic massage available so guests can relax and rejuvenate amongst the stunning mountain scenery in comfort.
+The inviting rooms are fully appointed with elegant furniture and rich upholstery with WiFi access and cable TV.
 The hotel is located on The Mall, within walking distance of great retail outlets and restaurants.

 Shimla Tailor made suggestions